 Two of the women, who are converts, were also each sentenced alongside the pastor to six years in prison for their service as leaders in house churches.
 In addition to the pastor and these two women, four other Christian converts were each sentenced to between one and four years imprisonment for merely being members of house churches, though their prison sentences could be exchanged for fine payments of between $800 and $1,250.

-The judge in their case wrote, “The papers of this case file indicate that this person, who considers himself an Armenian [an ethnic group recognised as Christian in Iran] and has travelled abroad several times and attended a gathering in Turkey, having established a group to attract Muslims, and under the cover of religious programmes for prayer, has propagated Evangelical Christianity, and with illegal activities and unfounded claims has abused people’s inner weaknesses and attracted some of them to the membership of his group.”
+The judge in their case wrote, “The papers of this case file indicate that this person, who considers himself an Armenian [an ethnic group recognized as Christian in Iran] and has traveled abroad several times and attended a gathering in Turkey, having established a group to attract Muslims, and under cover of religious programs for prayer, has propagated Evangelical Christianity, and with illegal activities and unfounded claims has abused people’s inner weaknesses and attracted some of them to the membership of his group.”

 Iran is technically a signatory of the International Covenant on Civil and Political Rights, which is intended to guarantee religious freedom—these cases show that this religious freedom does not actually exist in Iran.
 In Iran, the spread of Christianity is often labeled as propagandizing and, therefore, an “action against national security.”
 As a result, Christians face fines, imprisonment, and other forms of persecution.